xrdocs-staging/automation/_tutorials/introducing-crosswork-planning.md

 ![Crosswork Planning Network Models]({{site.baseurl}}/images/intro-cp-network-design-sim-analysis-001.png)

-Because Crosswork Planning is designed to be a multi-user system, a team of planners and engineers can now leverage on the increased compute footprint to perform simulation and optimizations concurrently, on different network models.
+Because Crosswork Planning is designed to be a multi-user system, a team of planners and engineers can now leverage on the increased compute footprint to perform simulation and optimizations concurrently, on multiple unique network models.

 ## Job Manager ##